honeybee77/HackPokerGuide/docs/uservariables/tables.md

 </p>
 </div>

 1. Create a table in <a href="https://www.google.com/sheets/about/">Google Sheets</a> and copy it.
-To specify Header cells put text inside the square brackets <code>[Header Cell Text]</code>.
+If you want to specify Header cells put text inside the square brackets <code>[Header Cell Text]</code>.

 ![Table Copy Image](/images/tablecopy.png)

-2. In Command Line type in table name followed by <code>Space</code> and paste data from Clipboard.
+2. In Command Line enter table name followed by <code>Space</code> and paste data from Clipboard.
 Press <code>Enter</code>.

-For instance:
+In this example we decided to choose <code>OpenRaiseTable</code> as a table name:

 ![Table Copy Image](/images/table.png)

-3. The Result:
+3. Your table is displayed:

 <table-1/>